Remembering What It Was Like Before the War

-I am ashamed to admit that growing up I was never too keen or excited on spending my holidays in Syria.
+I am ashamed to admit that growing up I was never too excited on spending my summer holidays in Syria.
 As a teen growing up between the States and Europe, most of my friends couldn’t even place Syria on a map.
 Beirut was always much more fun and exciting.
-I didn’t like the chaos of the noisy traffic in Damascus, the old broken down taxis with faux fur lined interiors honking away, the bleak grey architecture combined with the outdoor neon office lighting that made up most of the city’s infrastructure.
-A couple of road trips later though, I discovered a raw beauty in cities like Aleppo and places like Hama, Palmyra and Latakia.
+I didn’t like the chaos of the noisy traffic in Damascus, the old broken down taxis with faux fur lined interiors honking away, the bleak architecture combined with the outdoor neon lighting that made up most of the city’s infrastructure.
+A couple of road trips and adventures later though, I discovered a raw beauty in cities like Aleppo and places like Hama, Palmyra and Latakia.
 It was a complete discovery, the cultural value of these places the history so easily accessible and well of course the food.
 Now I wonder about the people I met on those journeys and what they have been through and regret not having spent more time appreciating them and exploring my father’s country more when I had the chance.

-What happened to the family who’s home we went to visit in Ma’loula the ancient town built on a rugged mountainside not too far from Damascus known as one of three remaining villages in the world where Western Neo-Aramaic is spoken, They invitingly opened their home to us and although they spoke a language I couldn’t understand, I enjoyed their smiles, their warm hospitality, the endless cups of black tea and sweets and knew this was an experience I would appreciate one day.
-Have they fallen victim to the sickening violence that has apparently wiped out and destroyed the entire town?
+I often question what happened to the family who’s home we went to visit in Maa’loula the ancient town built on a rugged mountainside not too far from Damascus known as one of three remaining villages in the world where Western Neo-Aramaic is spoken, They invitingly opened their home to us and although they spoke a language I couldn’t understand, I enjoyed their smiles, their warm hospitality, the endless cups of black tea and sweets.
+Had they fallen victim to the atrocious violence that apparently wiped out and destroyed the town?
+How will I ever know?